Set in eastern France on the Rhône

 (Lyon Old Town), located on the quays of the River Saône.
-It's in these alleys of Old Lyon where the foodie tour begins, as a local expert guide recounts the city's gastronomic heritage via culinary anecdotes.
-This is followed by tastings at the Halles de Lyon Paul Bocuse
+It's in these alleys of Old Lyon where the foodie tour begins, as a local guide recounts the city's gastronomic heritage via culinary anecdotes.
+Then, enjoy tastings at the Halles de Lyon Paul Bocuse

 neighborhood, which abounds with colorful houses and tree-filled plazas.
-This is the heart of the weaver's district, and beyond food, the most lasting cultural legacy in Lyon is that of silk weaving (silk and textiles were the region's biggest industry in the 19th century).
-Indeed, many houses in this riverfront neighborhood were formerly weavers workshops, and the end of this tour involves a visit to a functioning workshop that culminates with a silk printing demonstration.
+This area is the heart of the weaver's district, and beyond food, the most lasting cultural legacy in Lyon is that of silk weaving (silk and textiles were the region's biggest industry in the 19th century).
+Indeed, many houses in this riverfront neighborhood were formerly weavers workshops.
+The end of this tour involves a visit to a functioning seminar that culminates with a silk printing demonstration.